JohanCodeForFun/johancodeforfun/README.md

 - **Freelance Cloud Solutions Engineer**
   Delivered scalable, cost-efficient AWS solutions, leveraging rigth sizing companies to see what tools will meet client needs such as: Lambdas, EC2, Elastic Beanstalk, CodeGuru and Amplify, while reducing costs.
 - **Freelance Web Developer**
-  Redesigned websites to enhance user experience and functionality, integrating secure and efficient back-end services.
+  Redesigned websites to enhance user experience and functionality, to improve SEO and faster load-times.
 - **Full-Stack Engineering Intern at Hitta.se**
   Built and modernized services with Node.js, React, and TypeScript, incorporating automation tools like headless testing with Docker for robust workflows.